MarkoPaul0/hexibit/README.md

   * If \<length\> is specified, then <length> bytes are interpreted as characters.

 ## Extending this project
-Hexibit has been designed so that 2 core functionality can easily be extended:
+*Hexibit* has been designed so that 2 core aspects can easily be extended:
-1) Extending what type of data can be read.
+1) Extending what type of data can be read by implementing the `IDataReader` interface.
+As of now, *hexibit* can read data from a hexadecimal string, or a file.
+One could imagine reading data from some other type of resources such as a network resource.
-2) Extending how the interpretation is printed.
+2) Extending how the interpretation is outputed by implementing the `IConsolePrinter` interface.
+As of now, there is only one type of printer which simply prints interpretations in the form of a list.
+You can created any other implementation you like to print the interpretations any way you want.